A Light, Durable and Flexible Core

 HISTORY OF CFCC® AND DEVELOPMENT OF ACFR®

-TRI is globally the first company to develop the "stranded" carbon fiber composite material as a tension bearing member.
-Our CFCC® was initially developed as non0corrosive reinforcing members for civil constructio such as prestressed concrete piles,ground anchor,external cable for bridges in corrosive environment.
-After years of extensiv R&D,world's first carbon fiber composite conductor developed by TRI was installed in 2002 in Javan and ACFR® was commercially deploye in 2012.
-Our objective was to develop a conductor that could be used to upgrade existing transmission corridors without structural modificationns as to provide solutions to utility's common constrains of ROW and time-consuming process of building a whole new line.
-Incorporation of highly sophisticated stranding technologies and materials science enabled us to develop CFCC®, a new higher-strength,flexible,lighter-weight,and structurally-reliable tension bearing component of High-temperture Low-sag conductor that could incorporate additional conductive aluminum without a weight or diameter or handing characteristic penalty
+Tokyo Rope International is globally the first company to develop the "stranded" carbon fiber composite material as a tension bearing member.
+Our CFCC® was initially developed as a non-corrosive reinforcing member for civil construction, such as prestressed concrete piles, ground anchors and external cable for bridges in corrosive environments.
+After years of extensive R&D, the world's first carbon fiber composite conductor developed by TRI was installed in 2002 in Japan.
+Our objective was to develop a conductor that could be used to upgrade existing transmission corridors without structural modifications as to provide solutions to the utilities common constraints of ROW and the time-consuming process of building a whole new line.
+Incorporation of highly sophisticated stranding technologies and materials science enabled us to develop CFCC®, a new higher-strength, flexible, lighter-weight, and structurally-reliable tension bearing component of high-temperature Low-sag conductor that could incorporate additional conductive aluminum without a weight or diameter or handling characteristic penalty.

 Tokyo Rope is the world's first company to develop carbon fiber composite stranded cables.
 CFCC® was originally developed for non-corrosive reinforcement applications in civil engineering applications such as prestressed concrete piles, ground anchors, and bridge external cables in corrosive environments.
 After many years of extensive research and development since the 1980s, in order to apply CFCC®, which has features superior to conventional cables, to overhead power transmission lines, in 2002 we developed the world's first cable using CFCC® as a core material.
 Carbon fiber core overhead power transmission line ACFR® has been put into operation in Japan, and since 2012 it has also been adopted in transmission lines in countries overseas where demand for electricity is increasing significantly.
 Our goal was to create a new generation power transmission line that would allow for upgrades in power transmission efficiency while retaining the same wire support structure, as well as a new generation of power transmission lines that were lightweight and had increased aluminum properties, and that could be applied using conventional construction methods.
 ACFR® - CFCC® was developed using "Total Cable Technology" which combines our long-cultivated twisted wire technology with the latest materials science.